ElijahLynn/sourcegraph-vim/README.md

 ### Local server

-If you want to try Sourcegraph for Sublime on a local Sourcegraph server, you can define its base URL in this file using the key `SG_BASE_URL`.
+If you want to try Sourcegraph for Sublime on a local Sourcegraph server, you can define its base URL in this file using the key `SOURCEGRAPH_BASE_URL` in the ~/.vimrc file.

 ```
 g:SOURCEGRAPH_BASE_URL = "https://www.sourcegraph.com"